 - Follow-up: Pilots who have previously passed a return to duty drug test are subject to six random follow-up tests in the first 12 months from returning to duty

-What Happens If a Pilot Refuses a Drug Test?
+What Happens When a Pilot Refuses a Drug Test

 A pilot, regardless if they hold a private, commercial, or airline transport pilot license, can refuse a drug test, though will face consequences.